U.S. Energy Corp.

 If project spend rises before revenue arrives, more share issuance is the cleanest path — and your slice gets smaller again.

-legacy revenue erodes faster than expected
+Legacy revenue erodes faster than expected

 Oil and gas revenue fell 64.3% from the prior year, and the company recorded impairment charges on related properties.